-Nature Boy was written by eden ahbez (his real name was George Alexander Aberle) in 1947 and recorded by Nat King Cole in 1948.
-Cole’s recording became a no 1 hit for eight weeks and sold over a million of copies.
-In this lesson, you will learn how to play the melody and chords of Nature Boy.
+Nature Boy was written in 1947 by Eden Ahbez (born George Alexander Aberle) and became famous after Nat King Cole recorded it in 1948.
+Cole’s version held the No. 1 spot for eight weeks and sold over a million copies.
+In this lesson, you’ll learn how to play both the melody and chords of Nature Boy.

-eden ahbez (he didn’t capitalize his name) was a member of the “Nature Boys”, a group of nomadic hippies that wore long hair and beards and ate only raw fruits, vegetables, and nuts.
-At the time of the release of Nature Boy, eden was living under the L of the Hollywood sign in LA.
+eden ahbez (who intentionally wrote his name in lowercase) was a member of the “Nature Boys”, a hippie cult based in California.
+They lived a nomadic life, wore long hair and beards, and mostly ate raw fruits, vegetables, and nuts.
+When Nature Boy became popular, Ahbez was said to be living under the “L” of the Hollywood sign in Los Angeles.

 Recommended listening: